 You’ve been nickeled and dimed for years.
 Fight back.
-Make 2010 the year you squeeze every ounce of buying power out of you money, starting with what you spend on auto insurance.
-In a recent survey, co-sponsored by Trusted Choice and the Independent Insurance Agents & Brokers of America, more than 20 percent of car owners reported that they “either didn’t know or said they were not maximizing all the car insurance discounts available to them.”
+Starting with what you spend on auto insurance.
+In a recent survey, co-sponsored by Trusted Choice and the Independent Insurance Agents & Brokers of America, more than 20 percent of car owners reported that they “either didn’t know or said they were not maximizing all the auto insurance discounts available to them.”
 Don’t be one of them.
 Review you automobile coverage now to see if you’re overlooking any auto insurance discounts and benefits.

 Auto insurance discounts offered by most carriers include:

 - Low mileage disounts.
 If you’re driving less these days, you could realize some big savings.

 - Multi-policy discounts.
 Insure all your vehicles with one carrier or take it to the next level and have one carrier write all your insurance policies.

 - Anti-theft discounts.
 Passive devices net some savings.
 Electronic tracking systems pull even bigger discounts.